 That said, do you wonder what would happen if God allowed only a little adversity in the life of a believer?
 Let us look at some personalities in the Bible and ‘remove’ challenges from their lives.
 How important would Abraham be if he had Isaac early in his life?
 What would most of the Psalms read like if David’s life had been easy?
 Ruth would not be so much of an inspiration if she had never known hardship.
 How much consolation would the book of Job give if he never suffered?
 What about Paul, how much encouragement would his Epistles offer if he did not experience anything that you and I go through?
 And where would we be without the cross that Jesus endured?

 Adversity is certainly not a good thing but good things can come from it.

-So just remember, although God is not behind whatever is upsetting you, he is working it out for your good.
-What seems so hard will benefit you if you trust him.
+So just remember, although God is not behind whatever is upsetting you, He is working it out for your good.
+What seems so hard will benefit you.
 He says, “I know the plans I have for you, plans for good and not evil” (Jeremiah 29:11).